Skip to main content

 The training program at the UCC has much to offer students interested in a part-time clinical practicum experience.
 The UCC is a well-staffed, multidisciplinary counseling center with approximately 40 mental health professionals who provide comprehensive mental health services to Vanderbilt University undergraduate, graduate, and professional students from across the country and from all over the world.
 As a result, trainees have opportunities to work with students with diverse identities in terms of race, ethnicity, socioeconomic status, religion/spirituality, gender identity, sexual orientation, and ability, allowing trainees to develop a deeper understanding of the intersection of multicultural identity factors and the provision of mental health care.
 In addition, students present to the UCC with a variety of concerns that range from moderate to acute in nature.
 As such, practicum trainees also have opportunities to work with concerns that align with their interests and passions and can develop skills to support clients with more complex concerns.
 For more information on the clinical practicum placement please review the information below:

 The UCC provides an immersive, experiential training program, where we believe in learning by doing rather than only observing.
-Since training at the UCC takes place within the context of a fast-paced and high-acuity setting, we value clinical readiness to function in this environment and openness to feedback when considering applicants for all training positions.
+Since training at the UCC takes place within the context of a fast-paced, high-acuity, and brief therapy setting, we value clinical readiness to function in this environment and openness to feedback when considering applicants for all training positions.
 As such, please review the prerequisites below:

 • Graduate level courses completed: